Dr. Ronald B. Standler

 As an author, I know the skill and intellectual labor that is required to produce good writing.
 Copyright law helps to protect and reward an author's work.

-Consulting with litigators in torts
+Consulting with Litigators in Torts

 I have a separate webpage on my skills in consulting with litigators on scientific evidence in torts, and my legal research skills.
+Most of my consulting is in the area of fires caused by defective surge suppressors, or injury by lightning.

 See my separate list of topics.